shxiasse/MyKeeps/PRIVACY.md

 - No data is transmitted to our servers or any third parties
 - No tracking or advertising identifiers are used

-### Local Data Storage
+### Data Storage
-All data you create in MyKeeps (themes, entries, photos, and media) is stored exclusively on your local device using:
+All data you create in MyKeeps (themes, entries, photos, and media) is stored on your local device.
+If you enable iCloud sync, your data is also synced across your devices through Apple's iCloud service using CloudKit.
+This data is stored in your personal iCloud account and is not accessible to us.
+We do not operate any servers and have no access to your iCloud data.

-- SwiftData for structured data storage
-- Local file system for media files

-You have complete control over your data.
-You can delete any content at any time through the app.

 ### In-App Purchases
 MyKeeps offers in-app purchases through Apple's App Store.
 All payment processing is handled by Apple, and we do not have access to your payment information.